On quiver Grassmannians and orbit closures for gen-finite modules: Special (co)tilting

 \begin{dfn} Let $\Gamma$ be a finite-dimensional $\K$-algebra.
 Recall that $T\in\lmod{\Gamma}$ is a \emph{tilting module} (or sometimes \emph{classical tilting module}) if \begin{itemize} \item[(T1)] $\pdim{T}\leq1$, \item[(T2)] $\Ext^1_\Gamma(T,T)=0$, and \item[(T3)] there is an exact sequence $ $ with $T_i \in \add{T}$. \end{itemize} We say that $T$ is \emph{$P$-special}, for some projective $\Gamma$-module $P$, if $P\in\add{T}$ and the module $T_0$ in (T3) can be chosen to lie in $\add{P}$.
 Dually, $C\in\lmod{\Gamma}$ is a \emph{cotilting module} if \begin{itemize} \item[(C1)] $\idim{C}\leq1$, \item[(C2)] $\Ext^1_\Gamma(C,C) =0$, and \item[(C3)] there an exact sequence $ $ with $C^i \in\add{C}$, \end{itemize} and we say $C$ is $Q$-special, for some injective $\Gamma$-module $Q$, if $Q\in\add{C}$ and $C^0$ in (C3) can be chosen to lie in $\add{Q}$.
 We say that a tilting module is \emph{special} if it is $P$-special for some $P$, and define \emph{special} cotilting modules analogously. \end{dfn}

 \begin{pro} If $T$ and $T'$ are $P$-special tilting modules, then $\add{T}=\add{T'}$.
 In particular, any two basic $P$-special tilting modules are isomorphic.
 The analogous results hold for $Q$-special cotilting modules. \end{pro} \begin{proof} Since the middle term in the exact sequence from (T3) may be chosen to lie in $\add{P}$ in both cases, we have $\gen(T)=\gen(P)=\gen(T')$, so write $\mcT$ for this subcategory.
-These sequences each provide a monomorphism from $\Gamma$ to an object of $\add{P}$, so $P\in\mcT$ is faithful and $\ann(\mcT)=0$.
+The sequence in (T3) also provides a monomorphism from $\Gamma$ to an object of $\add{P}$, so $P\in\mcT$ is faithful and $\ann(\mcT)=0$.
 Hence by \cite{Sma}, the direct sum $T_0$ of indecomposable Ext-projectives in $\mcT$ is a tilting $\Gamma$-module.
 But the tilting modules $T$ and $T'$ are also Ext-projective in $\mcT$.
 Since any two tilting modules have the same number of pairwise non-isomorphic direct summands, it follows that $\add{T}=\add{T_0}=\add{T'}$.
 The statement for cotilting modules is proved dually. \end{proof}

 \begin{dfn} Let $\Gamma$ be a finite-dimensional algebra, $P$ a projective $\Gamma$-module and $Q$ an injective $\Gamma$-module.
 Bearing in mind Proposition~\ref{p:uniqueness}, we denote (when they exist) the unique basic $P$-special tilting module by $\tiltmod{P}$ and the unique basic $Q$-special cotilting module by $\cotiltmod{Q}$.
 Their endomorphism algebras are denoted by